SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.21.3-rc.2 =
+= 2.22.0 =

-(2020/02/27) Fixed adding two or more "application/ld+json" scripts from the post content to the Schema hasPart property.
+(2020/02/27) Added Schema FAQPage and Question / Answer markup for the WPSSO FAQ Manager add-on shortcodes.
+Fixed adding two or more "application/ld+json" scripts from the post content to the Schema hasPart property.

 = 2.21.2 =